ICLRandD/Blackstone/README.md

 * Legislation linker - this is an alpha component that attempts to resolve references to provisons to their parent instrument (more on this further down the README).
 * Compound case reference detection - again, this is an alpha component that attempts identify `CASENAME` and `CITATION` pairs enabling the merging of a `CITATION` to its parent `CASENAME`.

+### Abbreviation and long-form definition resolution

+It is not uncommon in for authors of legal documents to abbreviate long-winded terms that will be used instead of the long-form througout the rest of the document.
+For example,

+> The European Court of Human Rights ("ECtHR") is the court ultimately responsible for applying the European Convention on Human Rights ("ECHR").
+The ECHR has been incorporated into English law by the Human Rights Act 1998 ("HRA 1998").

+The abbreviation detection component in Blackstone seeks to address this by implementing an ever so slightly modified version of scispaCy's `AbbreviationDetector()` (which is itself an implementation of the approach set out in this paper).